New Jersey Product Liability Attorneys

 If a person is seriously injured or killed while using a product in its intended manner, the manufacturer may be liable.

-Legal liability may extend in some cases to distributors, retailers or sellers.
+Legal liability may extend in some cases to distributors, retailers, or sellers.
 Companies are required to warn their customers of potential hazards involving their products.
-Clearly visible warning labels, appropriate instructions or adequate disclaimers must accompany every product.
-Manufacturers must also ensure that poor quality parts are not utilized in the products they make.
+Visible warning labels, appropriate instructions, or adequate disclaimers must accompany every product.
+Manufacturers must also ensure that poor-quality parts are not utilized in the products they make.
 New Jersey law is constantly evolving in this area.

 We will thoroughly analyze your case to determine the most viable path to take to best pursue a recovery for you.
-We will access the facts and retain the proper qualified experts to assist us in developing the most effective theories of liability.
+We will access the facts and retain properly qualified experts to assist us in developing the most effective theories of liability.

 Among the factors we will analyze and investigate are:

 · Industry standards

 · Federalization and other regulatory concerns, requirements, and standards

 · Express and/or implied warranties

 To speak with an experienced New Jersey Product Liability Lawyer immediately call us toll-free at 1–800–923–3456 FREE or contact us online to discuss your legal matter today.

 Do You Need Help With a New Jersey Product Liability Claim?